Hairuddin Omar: Club career

 Born and raised in Setiu, 70 kilometres from Kuala Terengganu, Hairuddin began his football career with Terengganu and made his professional season debut playing for Terengganu in 1999.
 He helped his team win the Malaysia Cup in 2001.
-After 4 seasons playing for his hometown team he signed a contract with Pahang in 2003.
+After 4 seasons playing for his hometown team, he signed a contract with Pahang in 2003.

 Hairuddin was part of the Pahang team that won the 2004 Malaysia Super League title and later clinched the Malaysia FA Cup title in 2006.
-After 6 years spending his career with Pahang, Hairuddin returned to his hometown and signed a contract with a Kuala Terengganu-based football club, T-Team.
+After 6 years of spending his career with Pahang, Hairuddin returned to his hometown and signed a contract with a Kuala Terengganu-based football club, T-Team.
 During the Malaysia Cup campaign in 2009, he was loaned to Negeri Sembilan until the end of the Malaysia Cup campaign.
 On 7 November 2009, Negeri Sembilan secured the 2009 Malaysia Cup title in a 1–3 win over Kelantan and scored 1 goal in that match.

 In 2010, Hairuddin signed a one-year contract with Kelantan.
 While playing for the team, he won the 2010 Malaysia Cup and scored 1 goal in a 2–1 win in the final against Negeri Sembilan on 30 October 2010 at the Bukit Jalil National Stadium.

 After his contract with Kelantan ended, Hairuddin signed a one-year contract with Negeri Sembilan in 2011.
 He made 19 appearances and 4 goals in the league campaign.
 During the 2011 Malaysia Cup, Hairuddin scored 8 goals to claim the tournament's golden boot, including the winning goal in a 2–1 win over Terengganu in the final.
 That was Hairuddin's third straight Malaysia Cup title since 2009.

 In 2012, Hairuddin signed a contract with Malaysian Armed Forces for the 2012 Malaysia Premier League season and was appointed as the captain of the team.
 Hairuddin spent 4 years with the club before leaving for Terengganu in 2016.
 While playing for Armed Forces, Hairuddin led the team into winning the 2012 Malaysia Premier League title, 2012 Malaysia Cup title and won the Sultan Haji Ahmad Shah Cup in 2013.

 Hairuddin returned to Terengganu in 2016 after he refused to extend his contract with Armed Forces for another year.
 He signed a one-year contract with the team.

 In February 2017, Hairuddin announced his retirement at club and international level.

 On 4 January 2020, Hairuddin came out from his retirement to play for a social football club, U.C Viching.
-He provided an assist despite losing 3-1 in that match.
+He provided an assist despite losing 3–1 in that match.

 Since 2013, Hairuddin is also the president of the Professional Footballers Association of Malaysia.